vendettar/readcast/README.md

 - All processing happens in the browser; files are not uploaded anywhere.
 - Some VBR `.mp3` files without proper headers may seek less accurately.
 Re-saving the file with a Xing/VBR header can improve jumping precision.

+## Credits
+- Dictionary lookups are powered by the Free Dictionary API (`dictionaryapi.dev`).
+Thanks to meetDeveloper: https://github.com/meetDeveloper/freeDictionaryAPI

 ## Scripts
 - `npm start` – run the local server.
 - `npm run dev` – alias for `npm start`.